Between the Lakes Chapter

 Helping Each other Fish: When Tom Ehren helped start this club years ago, one of the things he had in mind was the club members helping each other out with fishing.
 We are willing to share ideas, places, and times to fish.
 We are doing that with group discussions and the willingness to help each other.
 This is truly a club with members you can ask advice and get straight, honest answers.
 Each meeting night we have "fishing reports" where members share their information about the fish they have caught.

-Youth Muskie Fishing Weekend: For 2004 BTL under the guidance of retired game warden Roy Kalmerton, 10 kids ages 12-18 will have the opportunity of fishing for muskies on Lac Vieux Desert in Vilas County.
+Turning Leaf Youth Muskie Fishing Weekend: Since 2004 BTL has taken 10-14 kids ages 12-18 and a parent or guardian musky fishing in Vilas County for two days.
 This weekend event is at no cost to the kids.
 The youth accompanied by one parent or guardian will be introduced to muskie fishing with two evening education sessions in Sheboygan County, and then a weekend even at a resort in northern Wisconsin on a Class A muskie lake.
 Club personnel will be providing boats and serving as "guides".
 This is being conducted with assistance from the Outdoor Skills Center and the Sheboygan County Conservation Association.

 It Is Not Just Muskies, Muskies, Muskies!
 Between The Lakes has been involved in more than just muskie fishing.
 We are part of the community and are proud our actions show it.
 We have contributed in buying land for the Gerber Lake recreational site, buying land to protect Trout habitat, contributing to Campus Life and St. Peter Claver food pantries, stocking fish in the Campus Life pond and walleyes in Lake Ellen, providing paddle boats for Camp Rokilio, paid for the Lake Ellen boat landing pier, contributed to the Sheboygan Co.
 Marsh carp trap, scholarships for graduating high school seniors and continuing college students who are pursuing careers in outdoor fields.
 We also contributed to the Outdoor Skills Center, the Howards Grove Rod & Gun club free fishing day, Marshview Conservations Club, and Christmas in May home rebuilding program.
 We have given guns to hunter safety programs and contributed to Fishing Has No Boundries which allows people with handicaps to fish.
 We have paid for materials for a Boy Scout to build a bridge over the creek at Silver Springs and earn his Eagle Badge doing it.
 Along with the Helen Shaw Fly Tying Club we have sponsored Sheboygan Area Girl Scouts for a day of introduction to fishing.
 We have no club house, no buildings to maintain.
 Almost all our money is given back to the community, much of it to non-muskie programs!